deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 ![](charts/charts_3_0.png "🔼 Figure 1: Asynchronous off-policy RLHF is more computationally efficient, and matches the win-rate of synchronous on-policy RLHF on TLDR across model scales.
 On 4×A100 GPUs, it results in training a 2.8B Pythia model 25% faster and improvements in speed increase with scale.")

-> 🔼 The chart shows that asynchronous off-policy RLHF is more computationally efficient than synchronous on-policy RLHF across different model scales, achieving similar performance with faster training times.
+> 🔼 The chart shows that asynchronous off-policy RLHF is more computationally efficient than synchronous on-policy RLHF while achieving the same performance across different model scales.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Asynchronous off-policy RLHF is more computationally efficient, and matches the win-rate of synchronous on-policy RLHF on TLDR across model scales.
 On 4×A100 GPUs, it results in training a 2.8B Pythia model 25% faster and improvements in speed increase with scale.